Effective August 22, 2019

-If you are applying to both programs concurrently, you will need to provide a copy of an acceptance letter from your Penn State graduate program to Penn State Law in University Park prior to matriculating at the law school.
-If you are starting with your first year of J.D. studies, you will need to provide proof of registration in the graduate program prior to the start of your second year of law school.
+You may apply to both programs concurrently.
+If you are accepted to both, you will need to provide a copy of an acceptance letter from your Penn State graduate program to Penn State Law in University Park prior to matriculating at the law school.
+Most students begin their studies in the Penn State Law J.D. program, and then begin their Penn State graduate coursework the following year.
+If you do that, you will also need to provide Penn State Law with proof of registration in the graduate program prior to the start of your second year of law school.

 If I am in a graduate program at a Commonwealth Campus, am I eligible?